acord-robotics/stellarios/README.md

 # stellarios
-Official operating system of ACORD
+Official operating system and app of ACORD.

+Will run on Windows, Mac, Linux, iOS, and Android.

+will be able to control our droids and play or games, like A0-D2 and Star Sailors